Charge number

-Charge number (z) refers to a quantized value of electric charge, with the quantum of electric charge being the elementary charge, so that the charge number equals the electric charge (q) in coulombs divided by the elementary-charge constant (e), or z = q/e.
-The charge numbers for ions (and also subatomic particles) are written in superscript, e.g. Na+ is a sodium ion with charge number positive one (an electric charge of one elementary charge).
+Charge number (denoted z) is a quantized and dimensionless quantity derived from electric charge, with the quantum of electric charge being the elementary charge (e, constant).
+The charge number equals the electric charge (q, in coulombs) divided by the elementary charge: z = q/e.

 Atomic numbers (Z) are a special case of charge numbers, referring to the charge number of an atomic nucleus, as opposed to the net charge of an atom or ion.

+The charge numbers for ions (and also subatomic particles) are written in superscript, e.g., Na+ is a sodium ion with charge number positive one (an electric charge of one elementary charge).

 All particles of ordinary matter have integer-value charge numbers, with the exception of quarks, which cannot exist in isolation under ordinary circumstances (the strong force keeps them bound into hadrons of integer charge numbers).

 Charge numbers in chemistry

 Charge number or valence of an ion is the coefficient that, when multiplied by the elementary charge, gives the ion's charge.

 For example, the charge on a chloride ion, $\mathrm{Cl}^-$, is $-1 \cdot e$, where e is the elementary charge.
 This means that the charge number for the ion is $-1$.